All posts by risto

 • User will enter 6 numbers from the keyboard, which will be stored in an array.

-• The process of entering the numbers must be clear to the user.
-You must show which number they are entering out of how many at all times (e.g. 3/6 would be 3rd number from 6 in total).
+• The process of entering the numbers must be clear.
+You must show which number and out of many they are currently entering

 • You need to find and print the smallest number in the array.
-The smallest value needs to be found in a separate function, returned and printed in main().
+The smallest value needs to be found in a user-defined function, returned and printed in main().

 • You need to find and print the greatest number in the array.
-The smallest value needs to be found in a separate function, returned and printed in main().
+The greatest value needs to be found in a user-defined function, returned and printed in main().

 • You need to print out the original array.
 This must be done in a separate function.